totvslabs/pyCarol/tutorial/chapters/ch4_basic_batchapp/README.md

 On the `docker` section (*2*) we set the necessary configurations needed to build our app.
 The fields are:

 - `dockerName`: The name of the docker container where the code is going to run.
-For convention we set it as the same name in `batch/process/name`, lowercased and without spaces or scpecial characters.
+For convention we set it as the same name in `batch/process/name`, lowercased and without spaces or special characters.
 - `dockerTag`: Used for version control.
 - `gitRepoUrl`: To build the app all the files need to be placed at a version control repository.
 The link to the repository must be provided in this field.
 - `gitBranch`: The version control branch where the files resides.
-- `gitPath`: Use `/` when the app files are on the root path or the corresponding path otherwise.
+- `gitPath`: Use `/` when the Dockerfile is on the root path or the corresponding path otherwise.
 - `instanceType`: The cloud machine used to build the code.
 - `gitDockerfileName`: The docker file name on your repository.